-The Firm conducts economic value stress tests for both its trading and non-trading activities at least every two weeks using multiple scenarios that assume credit spreads widen significantly, equity prices decline and interest rates rise in the major currencies.
+The Firm conducts economic value stress tests for both its trading and non-trading activities monthly using multiple scenarios that assume credit spreads widen significantly, equity prices decline and interest rates rise in the major currencies.
 Stress testing enhances the understanding of the Firm's risk profile and loss potential, and stress losses are monitored against limits.